MichalMaruska-TomTom/zsh/debian/pkg-zsh-workflow.md

 ### Updating debian/changelog

 This file should *not* be updated manually.
-The changes should be inserted by running the `git-dch` tool from the package `git-buildpackage` before a new release is about to be made.
+The changes should be inserted by running the `gbp dch` command from the package `git-buildpackage` (see gbp-dch(1)) before a new release is about to be made.

 Changelog entries should be prefixed by a `[$hashsum] ` string, where `$hashsum` is a string that represents the first eight characters of